NREL/scikit-sundae/docs/source/api/sksundae/ida/index.rst

                          of integration.
    :type calc_initcond: {'y0', 'yp0', None}, optional
    :param calc_init_dt: Relative time step to take during the initial condition correction.
-                        Positive vs negative values provide the direction of integration as forwards or backwards, respectively.
+                        Positive vs. negative values provide the direction of integration as forwards or backwards, respectively.
 The default is 0.01.
    :type calc_init_dt: float, optional
    :param algebraic_idx: Specifies indices 'i' in the 'y[i]' state variable array that are
                          purely algebraic.
 This option should always be provided for DAEs;